caarlos0-graveyard/it/README.md

 ## What's optionated

-- Your app uses a database and that it is PostgreSQL;
+- Your app uses a database and that it is PostgreSQL (about to change);
 - Your app is a web app;
 - Configuration comes from environment variables.